 We account for goodwill and other indefinite-lived intangible assets in accordance with the Financial Accounting Standards Board Accounting Standards Codification ("FASB ASC") Topic 350 "Intangibles-Goodwill and Other."
 We do not amortize goodwill or other indefinite-lived intangible assets, but rather test for impairment annually or more frequently if events or circumstances indicate that an asset may be impaired.
 Broadcast licenses account for approximately 95% of our indefinite-lived intangible assets.
 Goodwill and magazine mastheads account for the remaining 5%.
 We complete our annual impairment tests in the fourth quarter of each year unless events or circumstances indicate that an asset may be impaired.
-As of the period ended March 31, 2010, we did not have indications of impairment.
+During the period ended June 30, 2010, we did not have indications of impairment for our broadcast licenses.
+Based on deteriorating macro-economic factors, including declining radio industry revenues throughout 2009 and a weakening in prevailing radio station transaction multiples, we tested our broadcast licenses for impairment during the interim period ended June 30, 2009.